jnozzi/cocoadev.com/markdown/ReleasingSuperClassThenReinitialisingItWithDifferentValues.md

 If you are going to create this along this design, then you will probably need to make it a has-a relationship rather than an is-a relationship, so have A as an ivar instead of as your superclass.

 ----
-Yes; going off of what the previous poster said, you might as well have A as an instance variable...but also, if A is something like [[NSNumber, you can cheat a bit by subclassing it and passing along messages to an actual value instance variable. --General/JediKnil
+Yes; going off of what the previous poster said, you might as well have A as an instance variable...but also, if A is something like [[NSNumber, you can cheat a bit by subclassing it and passing along messages to an actual value instance variable. --JediKnil

-@interface General/MutableNumber : General/NSNumber {
+@interface MutableNumber : NSNumber {
-    General/NSNumber *value;
+    NSNumber *value;
 }
 // Implement forwardInvocation: and methodSignatureForSelector:
 // to forward messages to value